absurdengineer/vue3-avatar/Readme.md

 3. Maximum length of Avatar letters is 3.
 4. If the name is splitted into more than 2 parts then picks the first letter of part1, part2 and last part.

+This component can now also show an image by setting the `imageSrc` prop.
+If an error occurs in fetching the image from the provided source, the component falls back to Initials.

 ## Examples

 - **Tony** will become **T**